smonolo/youroad/README.md

-# YouRoad made by Stefano Monolo
+# YouRoad by Stefano Monolo

 WeRoad Technical Case for the Frontend Engineer (Junior to Mid level) position.